Determining the Flow Rate with Venturi Flow Meter Tool

 The experiment involved the location of the data that was made available to the participants as the experiment commenced, and the fluid started circulating the tube of the vacuum cleaner.
 The information displayed on the panel of the Venturi Flow Meter, the Universal Process Meter, the analog pressure gauges, and the differential pressure transducer were recorded carefully and entered into the corresponding fields of the LabVIEW Management file in the program.

 Afterward, the file was renamed, and the measurement of the pressure in the other section was carried out so that the comparison could be conducted.
 After the key information was retrieved, the differential pressures have been calculated.
-As the information represented in Appendix A shows, the measurement was carried out 17 times.
+As the information represented in table shows, the measurement was carried out 17 times.

 Results and Discussion